 Building Community Wealth on Long Island

-Worker-owned cooperatives are business enterprises that are owned, governed and operated by their workers.
+Worker-owned cooperatives are business enterprises that are owned and governed by their employees.
 All worker cooperatives have two common characteristics:

-- Member-owners invest in and own the business together, and share the enterprise’s profits
+- member-owners invest in and own the business together, and share the enterprise’s profits, and

 - They create quality, empowering jobs for community members.

 - Since most workers are community residents, worker cooperatives are more likely than other businesses to employ sustainable business practices that do not harm the local environment, and profits are more likely to remain and circulate within the community.

 - As democratically run organizations, cooperatives help member-owners develop critical leadership skills and practice direct, grassroots decision-making.

 - They allow employees to accumulate wealth and build assets through having an ownership stake in the cooperative.